SGpp/DisCoTec/paper.md

 The sparse grid combination technique addresses this problem:
-Instead of solving the problem on one grid that is very finely resolved in all dimensions, the problem is solved on a combination of grids which are all rather coarsely resolved -- each of them in differently in the different dimensions.
+Instead of solving the problem on one grid that is very finely resolved in all dimensions, the problem is solved on a combination of grids which are all rather coarsely resolved -- each of them differently in the different dimensions.
 By updating each other's information throughout the simulation, the grids still solve the problem accurately.